< lcn home

 Still, the point here is that security context is a tool only for addressing security issues at the pod or container level.
 You'll need other tools (like RBAC) to secure nodes, users, service accounts, and the like.

-Inefficient Tooling
+Inefficient tooling

 As we've noted, a major limitation of some security contexts (specifically, those that use SELinux or AppArmor profiles) is that they require the deployment of external resources on every node in your cluster.
 While there are ways to automate this process, merely setting up the automation takes a fair amount of effort.
 Deployment could also be messy if you have nodes running different Linux distributions, in which case you may need to customize your AppArmor or SELinux setup for each distribution.